Skip to content

 5 out 5

-A thrilling fictionalised account of the life of Matthew Henson, the first African-American man to travel to the North Pole, from the Carnegie nominated author Catherine Johnson.
+A thrilling fictionalised account of the life of Matthew Henson, the first African-American man to travel to the North Pole, from the Carnegie-nominated author Catherine Johnson.
 Matthew Henson was simply an ordinary man.
 That was, until Commander Robert E. Peary entered his life, and offered him a chance at true adventure.
 Henson would become navigator, craftsman, translator, and right-hand man on a treacherous journey to the North Pole.
 Defying the odds and the many prejudices that faced him to become a true pioneer.
-This is his incredible and often untold story.
-Particularly suitable for struggling, reluctant or dyslexic readers aged 8+
+This is his remarkable and often untold story.
+Particularly suitable for readers aged 9+ with a reading age of 8.

 Reviews